mridul037/mridul037/README.md

 **Quote of the hour:**

-The best way to know that you have found the last bug is never to find the first bug.
+False scheduling to match the patron's desired date is much more common in our discipline than elsewhere in engineering.

-~ Harlan Mills
+~ Fred Brooks
 <pre>

 </pre>